ZitaoZeng/CBDA-subsampling/readme.txt

 Is a csv file with a header line that contains text labels for each column.

-There is column that contains a case id value.
+There is a column that contains a case id value.

-There is column that contains the outcome.
+There is a column that contains the outcome.

 All other columns are patient attributes.